 To all those loved by God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
 (1 Corinthians 1:2)

 A small band has left the church and are now gathered at the cemetery.
 They are gathered together to lay to rest the body of their dear brother in Christ.

 They understand what this place is.
 It is a quiet place.
 It is a solemn place.
 It is the place where so many of their Christian brothers and sisters have been buried.
 The grandfather who died in his sleep.
 The mother who lost her battle with breast cancer.
-The teenager who fell asleep behind the wheel.
-The infant who was never able to celebrate her first Christmas.
+The teenager whose car careened into the ditch in an ice storm.
+The premature infant who died in her mother’s arms.

 This is a place of grief.
 A place of heartache.
 A place of mourning.